yeslogic/prince-docs/docs/styling.md

 Microsoft has a list of the OpenType feature names [here](https://www.microsoft.com/typography/otspec/featurelist.htm).

-It is possible to enable other OpenType features by using the [`font-variant`](css-props.md#prop-font-variant) CSS property with the `prince-opentype()` function (see [CSS Functional Expressions](css-refs.md#css-functional-expressions)).

-Care must be taken in which order the features are enabled!
-And please note that enabling one feature will disable all the default features.

-As a more user-friendly interface for enabling specific font variants, the following properties can be used:
+In order to enable specific OpenType features, or specific font variants, the following properties can be used:

 * The property [`font-variant-caps`](css-props.md#prop-font-variant-caps) enables the display of small capitals (the OpenType features `smcp` and `c2pc`).
 * The property [`font-variant-ligatures`](css-props.md#prop-font-variant-ligatures) allows for fine-tuning of various ligature types.
 (See also [Typographic Ligatures](cookbook.md#typographic-ligatures)).